Eng 121 - Syllabus Online

 This material is provided as instruction, guidance, and support to help students do a specific assignments.
 It takes the place of a class lecture, and all links should be read.

-This provides guidance, reference, and examples to help you accomplish assignment.
+This provides guidance, reference, and examples to help you accomplish the assignment.
 Follow all links, and do the readings before attempting the assignment.
-This section is in lieu of a classroom presentation.
-It is the online presentation for the assignment.

 • Directions